Lower Bounds on Learning Pauli Channels with Individual Measurements: A lower bound for Pauli channel tomography with adaptive strategies in the high precision regime

 \end{lemma}

+This lemma is similar to Lemma \ref{inequ-info-lb}.
+However, the constructions we use to prove these lemmas as well as the type of algorithms (or the distributions of the outcomes) are quite different.

 \paragraph{Upper bound on the mutual information} Since we have a lower bound on the mutual information, it remains to prove an upper bound depending on the number of steps $N$ and the precision $\eps$.
-For this, let us denote by $X$ the uniform random variable on the set $\llbracket1,M\rrbracket$ representing the encoder and $I_1,\dots,I_N$ the observations of the decoder or the $1/3$-correct algorithm.
-The Data-Processing inequality implies:

-By upper bounding the mutual information between $X$ and $I_1,\dots,I_N$ and using a contradiction argument, we prove Theorem~\ref{thm: LB-adaptive} which we recall: \begin{theorem*} Let $\eps\le 1/(20d)$.
-Adaptive strategies for the problem of Pauli channel tomography using incoherent measurements requires a number of steps satisfying:
+By upper bounding the mutual information between $X$ and $I_1,\dots,I_N$ and using a contradiction argument, we prove Theorem~\ref{thm: LB-adaptive} which we recall: \begin{theorem}[Restatement of Theorem~\ref{thm: LB-adaptive}] Let $\eps\le 1/(20d)$ and $d\ge 80$.
+Adaptive strategies for the problem of Pauli channel tomography using one copy of the channel at each step and ancilla-free {individual} measurements require a number of steps $N$ satisfying: